 Some scientific studies have suggested that emissions of certain gases including carbon dioxide and methane, commonly referred to as "greenhouse gases" (GHGs), may be contributing to the warming of the atmosphere resulting in climate change.
 There are a variety of legislative and regulatory developments, proposals, requirements, and initiatives that have been introduced in the U.S. and international regions in which we operate that are intended to address concerns that emissions of GHGs are contributing to climate change and these may increase costs of compliance for our drilling services or our customer's operations.
 Among these developments, the Kyoto Protocol to the 1992 United Nations Framework Convention on Climate Change (UNFCC) established a set of emission targets for GHGs that became binding on all those countries that had ratified it.
-The Kyoto Protocol was followed by the Paris Agreement of the 2015 UNFCC, which will be open for signing on April 22, 2016 and, under the agreement, ratifying countries may set more ambitious GHG emission targets.
+The Kyoto Protocol was followed by the Paris Agreement of the 2015 UNFCC.
+In April 2016, the United States signed the Paris Agreement, which requires ratifying countries to set more ambitious GHG emission targets.